 Bacterial Meningitis Vaccination

-The State of Texas has required that in order to register for classes all students under the age of 22 are required to document their Meningococcal Meningitis immunization.
+The State of Texas requires all students under the age of 22 to provide proof of vaccination for Meningococcal Meningitis.
 Only the quadrivalent vaccine, which protects against four types of meningococcus bacteria, (MCV4, MPSV4) will be accepted.

 Students must fulfill this requirement if they meet any of the following: